codr7/g-fu/v1/doc/doom_fire_kata.md

 ```

 ### Performance
-While there's nothing seriously wrong with this implementation from what I can see, it's not going to win any performance prizes. [g-fu](https://github.com/codr7/g-fu/tree/master/v1) is still very young and I'm mostly working on correctness at this point.
+While there's nothing seriously wrong with this implementation from what I can see, it's not going to win any performance prizes yet. [g-fu](https://github.com/codr7/g-fu/tree/master/v1) is still very young and I'm mostly focusing on correctness at this point.
 More mature languages with comparable features should be able to run this plenty faster.
-One thing that does come to mind is using a separate buffer for output and dumping it all at once to the console, the code is prepared for switching output stream but g-fu is still missing support for memory streams.
+One thing that does come to mind is using a separate buffer for output and dumping that all at once to the console, the code supports switching output stream but g-fu is still missing support for memory streams.

 Until next time,<br/>
 c7